|Previous College:||College of St. Scholastica, '07|

-Mark Moriarty is in his first season with the Concordia University Wisconsin Baseball program.
-He was named to Eddy Morgan's staff in June 2013 and will serve as the recruiting coordinator and pitching coach.
-Moriarty brings several years of coaching experience as well as an accomplished playing career to the Falcons.
+Mark Moriarty recently completed his first season with the Concordia University Wisconsin Baseball program.
+He was named to Eddy Morgan's staff in June 2013 serves as the recruiting coordinator and pitching coach.

 Prior to joining the Falcons he was an assistant coach/recruiting coordinator at Concordia University St. Paul for the 2013 season.
 Moriarty was responsible for the team's recruiting efforts and helped put in place a new pitching philosophy.
 Under his direction the Golden Bears staff lowered its ERA from the previous season by 1.46.
 Two of his pitchers earned conference player of the week honors, while one was selected to the Second Team All-Conference.